Royal Hall Harrogate Appeal launched at Parry centenary concert

 The programme will be mainly based on the music of Sir Hubert Parry who himself conducted the opening night concert at the Royal Hall (formerly the Kursaal) on 27 May 1903.

 It’s a busy time for us.
-As well as the work with the Royal Hall Restoration Trust we are working alongside Hever Castle and a group of specialists including Dr David Starkey to light an extraordinary collection of Tudor portraits.
+As well as the work with the Royal Hall Restoration Trust we are working alongside Hever Castle and a group of historical specialists to light an extraordinary collection of Tudor portraits.
 The launch events for the new exhibition are happening next week.
 We’ll be fine-tuning the installation at the beginning of the week in time for the launch events on the 3rd October.
 After that it’s on to the Harrogate Homebuilding & Renovating Show running from the 2-4th November.